ligato/docs/docs/plugins/vpp-plugins.md

 By default the GoVPP connects using the `socket client`.
 This option can be changed using the environment variable `GOVPPMUX_NOSOCK` with a fallback to `shared memory`.
 In that case, the plugin connects to that VPP instance which uses the default shared memory segment prefix.

-The default behaviour assumes that there is only a single VPP running in a sand-boxed environment together with the vpp-agent.
+The default behaviour assumes that there is only a single VPP running in a sand-boxed environment together with the VPP agent.
 In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the prefix in order to connect to the desired VPP instance.
 The prefix must be included in the GoVPPMux configuration file `govpp.conf` with the key `shm-prefix` and the value matching the VPP shared memory prefix name.

 ### Multiplexing